-BMW commits to UK with electric Mini plans - latest updates
+Wilko rescue deal collapses - latest updates

 07:25 AM BST

-BMW’s expected commitment to UK manufacturing comes as figures from the Society of Motor Manufacturers and Traders showed car production increased by almost a third last month compared to a year ago.

-The group said it showed carmakers continued their recovery from recent difficulties, including global chip shortages.
+The Society of Motor Manufacturers and Traders said it showed carmakers continued their recovery from recent difficulties, including global chip shortages.

 Last week electric vehicle production also began at the Stellantis’s factory in Ellesmere Port after an £100m investment, following doubts due to post-Brexit trading arrangements.